romaricdrigon/GFMarkdownEditor/README.md

 # GFMarkdown Editor

-This is an online (in the browser) editor with live preview.
+This is an online Markdown editor with live preview.

 Its specificity is to support [Github Flavored Markdown](http://github.github.com/github-flavored-markdown/): I was not able to find any tool for it, except the inline editor on Github website (but you can't have at the same time the editor and the preview!).

-It uses [Github API](http://developer.github.com/v3/markdown/) to get a preview.
+It uses Github API to get a preview.
 Anonymous users are limited to 60 requests/hour.
 You can login using your Github credentials to get up to 5000 requests/hour.

+Other features include a decent editor (using Ace Editor), with syntax highlighting, the ability to save a document to localStorage (automatically when you try to leave the page), access to GFM cheat sheet.

 ## Online demo